JLB2459/Similar-Login/README.md

 ## Getting Started

-This project is based on Linio app, exactly their login.
+This project is based on Linio app, exactly its login.

 A few resources to get you started if this is your first Flutter project: